-Are you interested in expanding your business into the Eurasian Economic Union (EAEU) region including Russia?
-Read some insights on how to obtain the EAEU GMP certification for Pharma & OTC drugs.
+Are you interested in maintaining & expanding your business into the Eurasian Economic Union (EAEU) region including Russia?
+Read some insights about how to obtain the EAEU GMP certification for Pharma & OTC drugs.

 The Eurasian Economic Union (EAEU) is an international organization for regional economic integration with international legal personality and established by the Treaty on the Eurasian Economic Union of May 29, 2014.
 The EAEU ensures the freedom of movement of goods, as well as services, capital, and labor, and the implementation of a coordinated, agreed, or unified policy in the sectors of the economy.

 Currently, the EAEU includes five countries: the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, the Kyrgyz Republic, and the Russian Federation.

 The EAEU was created for the purpose of comprehensive modernization, cooperation, increasing the competitiveness of national economies, and creating conditions for stable development in the interests of improving the living standards of the population of the member states.
 The population of the EAEU is around 184 million people.
 The aggregate GDP is 1,838 billion USD, and is 10th in the world.